psthomas/psthomas.github.io/_posts/2021-06-10-elections-eval.md

 * Polling was systematically biased against Republicans, probably due to partisan nonresponse bias.
 Using wide probability distributions can only do so much to fix this problem.
 * I need to come up with more systematic way of quantifying categorical ratings.
 * I need to think more deeply about what the implications of the model are for campaign funding.
 * Overall, I think the model was right to put an emphasis on the Senate in the end.
 Especially considering that 13k vote switches towards David Perdue in the Georgia Senate race would have prevented a runoff and denied Democrats unified control of the federal government.
-But while the rank order of the power values was probably correct, the magnitude of the difference between them was exaggerated due to polling error.
+But while the rank order of the power values was probably correct, their magnitudes were off due to polling error.
 Finding a way to fix partisan nonresponse bias will be a major focus of pollsters and anyone else trying to model elections in 2022 and beyond.

 ## Appendix A: All the Polling Error

 Why did I only focus on the polling error for close elections?
 The main reason is that error for blowout elections doesn't matter very much -- I just need to shift the seats far enough away from the center that they have low tipping point probabilities (or low `pr_close` when it comes to state legislatures).
-So it doesn't make much difference if I estimate Democratic vote share at 40%, 30% or 20% in these cases because their resulting `realized_power` values will be near zero regardless.
+So it doesn't make much difference if I estimate Democratic vote share at 30% or 10% in these cases because their resulting `realized_power` values will be near zero regardless.

 But here's the polling/ratings errors for all the elections for the sake of completeness: